mibexsoftware/bamboo-plan-dsl-plugin/README.md

 conceptually similar and inspired by the well-known Job DSL plug-in for Jenkins.
 By using Groovy, you have the flexibility of a programming language that is well-known for its strong meta-programming and scripting support.
-With our Groovy-based DSL, you can textually describe your build plans and all its associated Bamboo concepts like stages, jobs, tasks, build variables, etc. Here's an example of a simple build plan to run `mvn install`:
+With our Groovy-based DSL, you can textually describe your build plans and all its associated Bamboo concepts like stages, jobs, tasks, build variables, etc. Here's an example of a simple build plan with an associated deployment project:

 ```groovy
 project(key: 'MYPROJECT', name: 'My project') {